 Director of the Australian Tap Dance Festival

-He has had the pleasure of performing solo internationally at the Montreal Tap Festival, New York City Tap Festival, and teaching at New York's Broadway Dance Centre and studios in Italy, France, Austria, Croatia, Czech, UK, New Zealand , Spain, Germany, Switzerlland, United states and Canada.
+A professional tap dancer and musician for over a decade, Winston founded and directs the annual Australian Tap Dance Festival now in it’s ninth year.
+He has had the pleasure of performing solo internationally at the Montreal Tap Festival, New York City Tap Festival (Tap City), Hong Kong Tap Festival and teaching masterclasses at New York's Broadway Dance Centre, London’s Pineapple Studios as well as studios in Italy, France, Austria, Croatia, Czech, Spain, Germany, Switzerland, Canada and New Zealand.

 Winston has appeared on television and radio on shows like Channel 9's Kids WB, ABC’s Studio 3 and Australia’s Got Talent.
 He has been tap columnist for Dance Train magazine and presented instructionals for Dance Infoma magazine.
 He represented tap in Commonwealth Bank’s “You Can Tap” campaign, co-created a tap dance musical, and has entertained at many corporate events as a soloist and with his troupe Melbourne Tap Dance.